This really is the best cornbread on the planet. It’s been my go-to tried-and-true recipe for over a decade. Fluffy, moist, PERFECT!

 - 2/3 cup (5 ounces) granulated sugar (see note)

 - 1/3 cup oil

 - 2 eggs, beaten

 - 1 1/4 cups milk

 - 1 cup (2 sticks, 8 ounces) butter, softened (I use salted)

 - 1/2 cup marshmallow fluff

-- For the honey butter, whip all together with an electric mixer and serve at room temperature (can be refrigerated and softened).
+- For the honey butter, whip all the ingredients together with an electric mixer.
+Best served at room temperature so it is soft and spreadable.